places to visit in The Netherlands

 The best time to travel to The Netherlands is during Spring.
 You have a good chance to see the flower fields and experience King’s Day, one of the most fun holidays in The Netherlands.
 Of course, every other time of the year also has its charm.
 During summer you can go swimming in the lakes and the beaches, during autumn it’s great to see all the trees change color in the forests and in winter you might get a chance to go ice skating.

-Get one of these great guidebooks:
+Get one of these great guidebooks for more inspiration and tips:

 Because I love exploring my own country, you can read more about beautiful places in the Netherlands on this website.
 You might like to check out these articles as well: